-Staff has determined that the proposed project change would result in no impacts or less than significant impacts on the environment and the project would remain in compliance with applicable LORS.
+Staff has determined that the proposed project change would result in no physical change to the environment and thus no impacts on the environment and the project would remain in compliance with applicable LORS.
 In addition, the project change would not impact any population, including the environmental justice population as shown in Environmental Justice Figure 1, Figure 2, and Table 1.